gsayson/FungeletV2/src/Structure.md

 `templates` contains jinja templates, `ts` contains typescript files and `scss` contains scss stylesheets.

 `templates/main.html`, `sass/main.sass` and `ts/main.ts` are all compiled into `built/`. `main.html` will serve as the application file which imports the js and css.

+Actual program code should not be written in the respective main files.
+They should instead be placed in modules imported into respective main files.